sjanhunen/dokimazo/papers/picture_on_puzzle.rst

 The law can at its best delay your death.
 And at its worse it can accelerate your death.
 If you kept all 613 commandments perfectly, the result would be a long and prosperous natural life.
 But the law itself could never actually give you life.
 Not a single person throughout history has been made righteous and given eternal life by keeping the law.
 That's not because nobody could keep the law perfectly, it's simply because even when perfectly followed, the law simply cannot provide the blessings of the Spirit.

 It was the blessing of Abraham by faith that brought life, spirit, and righteousness.
+The works of Abraham weren't the works of the law.
+It was simply believing believing God.
+What Paul is really saying is when it comes to these children of Abraham he is discussion, it's not about the flesh or specific blood lines and any advantages or disadvantages that may come by that.
+It is about the Spirit, and it is received through faith.
+The promise and the blessings are the spirit poured out to do the work of God.

 Paul says something else in 2 Cor that will help us build up the picture.
-He specifically calls out those he is ministering to in Corinthians as a "bride":
+He introduces another figurative reference for our picture:

 	[2Co 11:2 NKJV] 2 For I am jealous for you with godly jealousy.
 For I have betrothed you to one husband, that I may present [you as] a chaste virgin to Christ.

-As an able minister of the new covenant, Paul's goal is to present these believers (which include both Jews and Gentiles), as a "bride" prepared for her husband.
-Abraham's children here get a special name to represent them.
+As an able minister of the new covenant, Paul's goal is to present these believers (which include both Jews and Gentiles), as a "virgin" betrothed to her future husband.
+Under the Old Covenant, the nation of Israel was often referred to as a "wife".
+And that Covenant relationship Israel had with God was compared to a marriage relationship.
+What Paul is anticipating here is the future fulfillment of the New Covenant when the future bride will be in covenant relationship with her husband.

 .. note::

 	Turn around Bride prop to reveal title.

-What Paul is really saying is when it comes to these children of Abraham he is discussion, it's not about the flesh or specific blood lines and any advantages or disadvantages that may come by that.
-It is about the Spirit, and it is received through faith.
-The promise and the blessings are the spirit poured out to do the work of God.

 .. note::